 About the Whistler Film Festival Society

 The Whistler Film Festival Society (WFFS) is a charitable cultural organization dedicated to furthering the art of film by providing programs that focus on the discovery, development and promotion of new talent culminating with a must attend festival for artists, the industry and audiences in Whistler.
-WFFS produces one of Canada's leading film festivals and plays a leadership role in offering project development programs and opportunities for filmmakers, both within and beyond our borders.
+WFFS produces one of Canada’ s leading film festivals and plays a leadership role in offering project development programs and opportunities for filmmakers, both within and beyond our borders.